Ferdi265/wlib/README.md

 ## Current tools

+All tools have a `--help` switch that gives more info about their usage.
+Long options are available, but omitted here for brevity.

 ### wmove

 `wmove [-r -a] x y wid`

-Moves a window on the XServer relatively or absolutely.
+Move a window relatively or absolutely.

 ### wresize

 `wresize [-r -a] x y wid`

-Resizes a window on the XServer relatively or absolutely.
+Resize a window relatively or absolutely.

+### wborder

+`wborder [-c color] [-s size] wid`

+Change a window's border color and width.